pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/03_Scheduling.md

 **Note:** To use scheduler you have to configure "cronjobs".
 You can find more in the [System setup section](../13_Installation_and_Upgrade/03_System_Setup_and_Hosting/_index.md).

 ## Usage

 Let's get objects as an example.
-In the editmode find the icon:
+In the Pimcore backend UI find the icon:

 ![Scheduling - the icon in editmode](../img/scheduling_editmode_icon.png)